- Future Students (Undergrad)

-- FAFSA - Due February 15, 2014
+- FAFSA - Priority Deadline: February 1, 2019

 Please read before completing your scholarship application.

 You will need to answer a wide variety of questions which may not seem relevant to you, but keep in mind that the application is designed to match students with as many scholarship opportunities as possible.

 Please make sure that you certify the application at the end of the process.
 It is critical that you complete this section.
 IF IT IS NOT COMPLETED, YOUR APPLICATION WILL NOT BE EVALUATED.
 Upon successful certification and submission of the application, you will receive an email confirmation.

-for Undergraduate Students Academic Year 2014-15
+Scholarship Information for Undergraduate Students

 Academic-based Scholarships Only

-International students are eligible to apply for engineering scholarships (both departmental and College), as most of our funds are available to all engineering majors and pre-majors regardless of nationality.
+International students are eligible to apply for non-need based engineering scholarships (both departmental and college), as most of our funds are available to all engineering majors and pre-majors regardless of nationality.

 Merit and Need-based Aid